-'''

-DATA_SEGMENT_ALIGN(maxpagesize, commonpagesize)
+DATA\SEGMENT\ALIGN(maxpagesize, commonpagesize)

 This is equivalent to either

 '''

-'''

 (ALIGN(maxpagesize) + (. & (maxpagesize - 1)))

+Or

 (ALIGN(maxpagesize)

 + ((. + commonpagesize - 1) & (maxpagesize - commonpagesize)))

 '''

-depending on whether the latter uses fewer commonpagesize sized pages for the data segment (area between the result of this expression and DATA_SEGMENT_END) than the former or not.
+depending on whether the latter uses fewer commonpagesize sized pages for the data segment (area between the result of this expression and DATA\SEGMENT\END) than the former or not.
 If the latter form is used, it means commonpagesize bytes of runtime memory will be saved at the expense of up to commonpagesize wasted bytes in the on-disk file.

-This expression can only be used directly in SECTIONS commands, not in any output section descriptions and only once in the linker script. commonpagesize should be less or equal to maxpagesize and should be the system page size the object wants to be optimized for (while still working on system page sizes up to maxpagesize).
+This expression can only be used directly in SECTIONS commands, not in any output section descriptions and only once in the linker script. commonpagesize should be less or equal to maxpagesize and should be the system page size the object wants to be optimized for while still running on system page sizes up to maxpagesize.
+Note however that '-z relro' protection will not be effective if the system page size is larger than commonpagesize.